jerryc05/engl142-midterm/_posts/2020-03-25-relating-events.md

 - The Sot-Weed Factr was composed in ***Hudibrasts***, a style of rhyming couplets where poetic lines of four iambic feet with often "outrageously rhymed couplets." *(umd.instructure.com)*

   - *Hudibras* is an English mock-heroic narrative poem from the 17th century written by Samuel Butler.
 It is a "satirical polemic" among various factions involved in the English Civil War *(Wikipedia)*.

+# Relating works

+- *John Barth*'s The Sot-Weed Factor is a "satirical epic of the colonization of Maryland" based on the life of an real poet "Ebnezer Cooke" (the author of this poem) (Barth).